OlgaShtante/besedicek/README.md

 Besediček is a pet project aimed at aiding users in learning new words encountered in their daily lives across various languages.
 It is a convenient tool for effortlessly expanding vocabulary while navigating through daily routines.

 # Project Documentation
-Initial project documentation, including the database model, functionality description, and endpoints, is available in the 'doc' repository.
+Initial project documentation, including the database model, functionality description, and endpoints, is available in the 'docs' repository.

 # Technology Stack
 Framework: Python-based web framework Django